nelsonpina/room-temperature-mqtt/README.md

 ### Temperature control logic
 - In this example is assumed that there is a linear relationship between the temperature and the valve openness.
 In the real world to achieve accurate results this relation needs to be tuned and calibrated for the specific environment.
+- It is assumed that temperature ranges between 0°C and 35°C, for 0°C the valve is set to 100% openness and for 35°C the valve is set to 0% openness.